-- a strut and tie analysis, ignoring the contribution of the mesh (ie any reinforcement with lower bound tensile strain capacity less than 5%), or - an elastic analysis where strain demands on mesh due to seismic loads do not exceed yield strain (0.003).
-Total strain including shrinkage and creep effects shall not exceed the lower bound tensile strain from Table C5.4.
-Analysis should be elastic since strut and tie is a plastic method of analysis assuming larger strains than can be achieved by the mesh.
-Analysis must account for any pre-existing cracks and detachment from seismic system due to geometric elongation of beams and walls.
+- a strut and tie analysis (or other equivalent non-linear analysis in which the tensile behaviour of concrete is reasonably considered), ignoring the contribution of the mesh (ie any reinforcement with lower bound tensile strain capacity less than 5%), or - an elastic analysis where strain demands on mesh due to seismic loads do not exceed yield strain (0.003).
+Total strain including shrinkage and creep effects should not exceed the lower bound tensile strain from Table C5.4.